Sugarcane, banana and grain (cropping) industries

 The paddock soil water balance model simulations used in P2R Projector are summaries of those generated by the Paddock to Reef – Paddock Modelling Team to support the Reef Water Quality Report Card reporting process.
 Read more about the Paddock to Reef Integrated Monitoring, Modelling and Reporting Program.

-A 20 year daily timestep modelling simulation is conducted for each soil type in each climate zone, for each scenario of management practice.
+A 48-year, daily timestep modelling simulation is conducted for each soil type in each climate zone, for each scenario of management practice.
 For the sugarcane industry this equates to around 6 million daily modelling simulations.

-To prepare the data for use in the P2R Projector, the modelling simulation results are temporally averaged to provide a single long term annual average yield (kg/ha/yr).
-These yield values are further summarised to provide a single yield for each represented soil type, prevailing climate (wet, medium, dry) and management practice at the sub-catchment scale.
+To prepare the data for use in the P2R Projector, the modelling simulation results are averaged to provide a long term annual average pollutant loss (kg/ha/yr) summarised by soil type, prevailing climate (wet, medium, dry) and management practice at the sub-catchment scale.

 Known limitations for paddock water balance models